Baptism

 because there’s nothing like a newborn to stir hope and promise.”

 In the church, we celebrate our gratitude for this new life with the sacrament of baptism, the single rite of initiation into the Christian community.
-A sacrament is a holy act – a ritual of our faith.
+A sacrament is a holy acta ritual of our faith.
 It says that God’s love surrounds us from the moment we’re born and continues throughout the course of our lives.

 Pledge of Support

 At St. Andrew’s United Church, baptism takes place during a regular Sunday service.
 When children are baptized, their parents and godparents make promises before God and the entire congregation to raise them in the Christian faith.
 Adults seeking baptism make the promises themselves.
-It’s a significant commitment to bring a child to church every Sunday, so during a baptism, the congregation also pledges to support parents and their children, as well as to help with children’s Christian education.
+It’s a significant commitment to bring a child to church every Sunday, so during a baptism the congregation also pledges to support parents and their children, as well as to help with the children’s Christian education.

 All Ages